dracohu2025-cloud/awesome-nano-banana/examples/example.md

 ### Prompt

 ```
-Prompt: A close-up profile portrait of a young woman with her eyes closed and a calm, serene expression.
+A close-up profile portrait of a young woman with her eyes closed and a calm, serene expression.
 She has a fair complexion with rosy cheeks and long dark brown hair with bangs.
 She is wearing a light brown teddy faux-fur coat and surreal headphones, where the ear cups are made of white clouds with a brown leather headband.
 The background is a softly blurred bright blue sky with clouds.
 The lighting is bright, natural daylight, creating a soft and airy feel.
 The image has a shallow depth of field with sharp focus on her face, in a dreamy, artistic, surreal, photorealistic style.
 ```

 ---